 The video below shows ‘pool N’, which was a 150m long permanent pool of water, part of the Waratah Rivulet that flows into Woronora dam.
 It remained full during the 2006-7 Millennium drought.
 This video was taken in 2014 when it drained dry due to cracks in the bedrock.

 If the water reemerges from these cracks it can be leached through with chemical contaminants including iron, aluminium and manganese, lithium, strontium, barium, titanium, zinc and nickel.
 Even trace amounts of zinc and nickel are toxic.
 Whether such contaminants are accumulating on the floor of the Woronora reservoir is unknown.

-The final recommendations in this report suggest mining in Woronora be allowed to continue subject to increased monitoring.
+The final recommendations in the Independent Expert Panel is report suggest mining in Woronora be allowed to continue subject to increased monitoring.
 The original terms of reference for this review focused on identifying how to “strengthen monitoring networks”, and “undertaking further scientific research” – the terms of reference ensured the report focused on monitoring, rather than the question of whether mining should be allowed at all.
 This made the final recommendations a foregone conclusion.

 We do not view continued mining with increased monitoring of increasing damage as a solution.
-Mining induced subsidence can continue even 20 years after it initially occurs – the damage is ongoing, and will get worse over time, even after the mining company has left.
+Once mining induced subsidence cracking to the bedrock occurs it keeps happening – and continue even 20 years after it first occurs – the damage is ongoing, and will get worse over time, even after the mining company has left.

 The Water NSW Act 2014 states WaterNSW has a statutory obligation ‘to protect and enhance the quality and quantity of water in declared catchment areas’.